 - Capacity limits and social distancing

-- Use of facial covering in the facility, in public, and for certain activities
+- Use of facial covering in the facility and in public

 - Increased air filtration and ventilation